javaporter/savory/readme.md

 ---

+## Asset Pipeline

+The asset pipeline is fairly std except that images (which don't have to compile) live in /public/assets/images.

+---

 ## Deployment

 This app is deployed via capistrano.
 You'll need the capistrano-npm gem (`gem install capistrano-npm`).
+This of course assumes you have the proper keys installed on the host.

 - `cap dev deploy` will deploy the dev branch to dev.savory.global
 - `cap production deploy` will deploy the master to savory.global